mjdamgaard/Notes/Physics/QED/README.md

 in the past two months (from mid september to mid november).
 But the moment I receive some responses on the self-adjointness paper, I will commit myself to start working on this next paper as well.

-(All my ideas here are also described (poorly, of course) in my working notes found in qed.tex, but I do not really expect anyone to read those.)
+(All my ideas here are also described (poorly, of course) in my working notes found in `qed.tex` and `23-xx note collection.tex`, but I do not really expect anyone to read those.)

 Feel free to email me if you have any questions about my work.